Stem Cell Therapy – Stem cells in Breast Milk to Patents

-Dr. Lox out of Clearwater Florida in the Tampa Bay area has performed stem cell and PRP therapy for several years.
+Dr. Lox out of Clearwater Florida in the Tampa Bay area and Beverly Hills, California has performed stem cell and PRP therapy for several years.

 The information contained in this blog is intended for educational purposes only and not for medical diagnosis or treatment.
 If you have a medical concern or issue, please consult with your physician.